jkkummerfeld/1ec-graph-parser/parser/README.md

 - 2048, VParseChartWithGold, Print information when an item is added but only because we are avoiding gold pruning

 ## Parser options
-These are specified in a file with one line per option.

 Input and General Configuration
 - `evalAutoPOS` Filename for POS tags for evaluation data (specified as space separated POS tags, one sentence per line)